thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/getting-started.md

 ### Subscribe to topic

-To subscribe to the **sensors/temperature** topic and start receiving messages from the ThingsBoard MQTT Broker, you can utilize the following command:
+To subscribe to the **sensors/temperature** topic and start receiving messages from TBMQ, you can utilize the following command:

 ```bash
 mosquitto_sub -d -h $THINGSBOARD_MQTT_BROKER_HOST_NAME -p 1883 -t sensors/temperature -q 1 -u username -P password